 Bible Study Groups

-Kerygma Bible Study meets the second Wednesday of every month from 12noon - 1:30pm.
+Kerygma Bible Study meets the second and fourth Wednesday of every month from 12noon - 1:30pm.
 Contact Ginger Evans if you would like to join us!